., click here to update your profile and earn points towards a Starbucks gift card

 • On Android devices, parents can lock the phone at any time through the Family Link app

-• Android devices are integrated well with platforms that your student most likely is using at school such as Gmail, Google, Google Chrome, etc.
+• Android devices are integrated well with platforms your student most likely uses at school, such as Gmail, Google, Google Chrome, etc.

-• On Apple devices, parents can limit their child to communications with only their approved contacts.
+• On Apple devices, parents can limit their children to text only or to communications with only their contacts.
 Parents can add or delete current contacts and approve or decline new contacts

 • Parents can completely remove the App Store on Apple devices